tehRyley/CIS171-RyleyGreen/GUI Informational Display/README.md

 Use the JavaFX API Libraries.
 Create a display that informs.
 The display must include (at least):

-An image
+An image,
-A text heading
+A text heading,
-A button
+A button,
+and
 A textbox

 ### Design